flyinggrizzly/mobile-suits-in-the-black/content/fract-examples.md

 ---
-title: Example Gambits
+title: FRACT examples
-weight: 30
+weight: 110
 ---

+## Example Edges

+## Example Flaws

+## Example Gambits

 These are example **Gambits** for your **FRACTs**.
 You can use them for inspiration when creating your own, or just use these.
-They are mostly inspired by mobile suits from different _Gundam_ series[^1].
+They are mostly inspired by mobile suits from different _Gundam_ series.

 The process I've followed for creating these is to identify some _thing_ that the FRACT can do, that sets it apart from other FRACTs.
 In Gundam terms, things